Macular Degeneration is a general term that describes a series of conditions that affect a specific part of your retina called the macula.

 The risk for developing AMD increases with age, and it is essential for anyone over the age of 60 to maintain a rigorous eye exam schedule to ensure early detection and prevention of vision loss.

 Macular Degeneration Treatment

-There have been great advancements in the treatment of AMD, some that can even reverse the damage it causes.
+There have been great advancements in the treatment of AMD, and new treatments are always being developed.
 Although the condition is incurable, if detected early treatment is easy and effective.

 Treatment for Dry AMD

 Interestingly enough, the most effective treatment for Dry AMD is an all-natural supplement of vitamins and nutrients.
 Studies have shown that consuming high levels of beta-carotene, Vitamins C and E, and zinc oxide can reduce progression by more than 25%.